-4. The Campus Appeals Board is comprised of three members including one faculty member, typically the Chair of the Faculty Interest Committee; one student, typically the President of the Luther College Student Senate; and the Vice President and Dean for Student Life.
+4. The Campus Appeals Board is comprised of three members including one faculty member, typically the Chair of the Faculty Interest Committee; one student, typically the President of the Luther College Student Senate; and the Dean of Student Engagement.
 Depending upon the circumstances of the case, an alternative designee may review the case if it is determined a conflict of interest may arise based upon the specified representation.
-During times when classes are not in session, an appeal may be reviewed by the Vice President and Dean for Student Life who shall make an individual determination on the appeal.
+During times when classes are not in session, an appeal may be reviewed by the Dean of Student Engagement who shall make an individual determination on the appeal.

 E. Can I Discover the Result of a Hearing?

 Federal privacy law, FERPA (Family Educational Rights and Privacy Act), prevents anyone employed by the College from releasing information about a student, including the results of student conduct process, without their authorization.
 If you are a complainant, you will be informed that a review has taken place but not the specific action that may have been taken.
 In cases that involve acts of violence, fuller disclosure is allowed to the complainant.